gatsbyjs/gatsby/packages/gatsby-transformer-asciidoc/README.md

 - adoc

-Each Markdown file is parsed into a node of type `asciidoc`.
+Each AsciiDoc file is parsed into a node of type `asciidoc`.

 ## How to query